National Guard break time in Capitol-area parking garage gets lawmakers fuming

 CLICK HERE TO GET THE FOX NEWS APP

-The Guardsmen have been using the garage only for breaks between their long shifts and have recently had hotel rooms to sleep in at night, a CBS News reporter tweeted.
+The Guardsmen have been using the garage only for breaks between their long shifts and have recently had hotel rooms to sleep in at night, Van Cleave tweeted.

 A spokesman for the National Guard told Politico, "As Congress is in session and increased foot traffic and business is being conducted, Capitol Police asked the troops to move their rest area.
 They were temporarily relocated to the Thurgood Marshall Judicial Center garage with heat and restroom facilities.
 We remain an agile and flexible force to provide for the safety and security of the Capitol and its surrounding areas.
 The Guard is reviewing the request so that logistics and schedules can be adjusted."